When you study Anatomy I and II at National University of Health

 schools may offer only one course in anatomy that covers the entire

 body.
-NUHS is unique in that it offers not only one, but two highly
+National University is unique in that it offers not only one,

 musculoskeletal systems, muscles, bones, nerves, blood vessels, and